Great Falls, Montana: Arts and culture

 Great Falls has a symphony orchestra, founded in 1959, which performs concert series, sponsors the youth orchestras the Cascade String Quartet and Chinook Winds Quintet, offers chamber ensembles, and offers an educational outreach program.

+There are ten museums in Great Falls.
+The Lewis and Clark Interpretive Center has the "most extensive collection of the entire corps of discovery expedition".
+It is a 25,000 square-foot building that includes an exhibit hall, theater, and an outdoor amphitheater by the Missouri River.
+The C.M.
+Russell Museum Complex covers an entire city block and features the original Russell house and studio.
+The Montana Museum of Railroad History includes a caboose to tour and two of the largest model train layouts in the northwest.

 The community also is notable for the unique Sip 'n Dip Lounge, a tiki bar located downtown in the O'Haire Motor Inn.
 Built in 1962, it features an indoor swimming pool visible through a window in the bar where women dressed as mermaids swim underwater.
 In 2003, GQ magazine rated the lounge as one of the top 10 bars in the world, and the #1 bar in the world "worth flying for".
 With the added feature of an octogenarian piano player named "Piano Pat", noted for her "unusual covers" of songs by Frank Sinatra and other performers of the 1960s, Frommer's travel guide calls it "one of the kitschiest, wackiest, and flat-out coolest nightspots, not just in Montana, but in the entire West".

+The city has 57 neighborhood parks, a water park, and the River's Edge Trail that covers almost 60 miles along both sides of the Missouri River.
+The Great Falls Public Library has served the city for over 140 years.
+The city also partners with the Little Free Library program.